krivenko/libcommute/doc/index.rst

 * `qoperator` mirrors `expression` in the manner it can be extended to support more commutation/anticommutation algebras.

-* As an addition, there is an utility class :cpp:class:`space_partition`, which implements the Hilbert space partitioning algorithm (`Computer Physics Communications 200, March 2016, 274-284
+* As a bonus, there is an utility class :cpp:class:`space_partition`, which implements the Hilbert space partitioning algorithm (`Computer Physics Communications 200, March 2016, 274-284
   <http://dx.doi.org/10.1016/j.cpc.2015.10.023>`_, Sec.
 4.2).